arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/out-of-the-box/content.md

 `lmp-device-register -n <newDeviceName>`

-**Not recommended:** In case you cannot register the new device, you can erase the current device info by removing `/var/sota/sql.db`
+**Not recommended:** In case you cannot register the new device, you can erase the current device info by stopping the OTA services and removing `/var/sota/sql.db`.
+After these commands, you can register the device again.

+`sudo systemctl stop aktualizr-lite`
+`sudo systemctl stop fioconfig.path`
+`sudo systemctl stop fioconfig.service`
 `sudo rm /var/sota/sql.db`

 ### Inspecting Real Time Tasks